The BPS decomposition theorem: Proof of the BPS decomposition theorem

 \begin{theorem} Let $G$ and $V$ be as above, and set $\tilde{\mathcal{U}} = (V \times \mathfrak{g}_{\mathrm{ad}}) / G$.
 Consider the following map

 and let $P_{\tilde{\mathcal{U}}}$ be the cokernel of $\Phi'_{\tilde{\CU}}$.
 Then $P_{\tilde{\mathcal{U}}}$ is concentrated in non-positive cohomological degrees. \end{theorem}

-This will be proven in the next section.
+This will be proven in the next section following \cite[Proposition 1.4]{hennecart2024cohomological} and we will give another proof in \Cref{section-geometric-proof} based on a geometric argument.
 We now start the proof of \Cref{thm-cohint-satisfy} assuming \Cref{thm-cohomological-bound} above.
 We will proceed by the induction both on the dimension of the group and the rank of the representation.
 When $V = 0$, the statement is already proved in \Cref{prop-cohint-BG}, and when $G = \{ e \}$, the theorem is tautological, since the good moduli space morphism is then an isomorphism.
-Therefore we may assume that the cohomological integrality theorem holds for $W /H$ if $\dim W < \dim V$ or $\dim H < \dim G$ holds.
-Also, recall that it is enough to prove the cohomological integrality theorem for $\tilde{\mathcal{U}} = (V \times \mathfrak{g}_{\mathrm{ad}}) / G$ by \Cref{prop-crit-reduction}.
+Therefore we may assume that the BPS decomposition theorem holds for $W /H$ if $\dim W < \dim V$ or $\dim H < \dim G$.
+Also, recall that it is enough to prove the BPS decomposition theorem for $\tilde{\mathcal{U}} = (V \times \mathfrak{g}_{\mathrm{ad}}) / G$ by \Cref{prop-crit-reduction}.

 First, by using the induction hypothesis on the dimension of the group and the \'etale slice theorem, we see that the map $\Psi_{\tilde{\mathcal{U}}}$ is an isomorphism outside of the origin $0 \in \tilde{U} = (V \times \mathfrak{g}_{\mathrm{ad}}) \GIT G$.
 In particular, to prove that the map $\Psi_{\tilde{\mathcal{U}}}$ is an isomorphism, it is enough to show that the induced map on the global sections $\mathrm{H}^*(\Psi_{\tilde{\mathcal{U}}})$ is an isomorphism.